mtnjustme/Python-String-Prefix-Color/README.md

 <!-- Plugin description -->
 **Python String Prefix Color** is PyCharm Community plugin that adds the functionality to colorize Python string prefixes.

-To customize the python string prefix color, go to Settings -> Editor -> Color Scheme -> User Defined -> Python: String Prefix.
+To customize the python string prefix color, go to Settings -> Editor -> Color Scheme -> Custom -> Python: String Prefix.
 <!-- Plugin description end -->

 If you're still not quite sure what this is all about, read our introduction: [What is the IntelliJ Platform?][docs:intro]